MonstrousSoftware/GetOut/README.md

+to do:
+- collision detection
+- pickup cards
+- show cards in HUD
+- activate exit

 This project was generated with a template including simple application launchers and a main class extending `Game` that sets the first screen.

 ## Platforms